-By differentiating the types of deaths one can see that not all deaths are equivalent.
+By differentiating the types of deaths, one can illustrate that not all deaths, in relationship to the population growth, are equivalent.
 They all seem to be trending independently from both the population growth and from one another.
-Let’s dig in further into the data we have available to see what insights we can pull from the data.
-We will dig into the classified deaths by country, the top 5 as we have about 100 data points on country.
+In addition, one can provide further insight into the information presented by using supplementary data.
+For example, one could further classify deaths by country [top 5] as there is 100 data points on country.

-There are 2 key countries currently missing from the dataset China and India.
-There are no records on unnatural deaths.
-There was a lot of information on natural deaths but that is not our focus.
+There are 2 key countries currently missing from the dataset, China and India.
+This is due to lack of records for unnatural deaths.
+In contrast, there was a lot of information on natural deaths, but that is not our focus.

-In my analysis will define the top 5 by the magnitude of the sum of all death types.
-The assumption is that there will larger factors (cultural, geopolitical , disasters.etc.) that will be more evident that smaller counts that may have larger percent against population.
+In the following analysis, we will define the top 5 countries by the magnitude of the sum of all death types.
+We are assuming that countries with larger magnitude in type of death will have more evident data available as to the causes of these deaths.
+Please note within the next few graphs the colour of the trends represents the top 5 in order:

+Blue

+Yellow

+Green

+Red

+Purple

 Transportation Incidents